-- others, and/or behavior that violates NMSU code of conduct as outlined in the student handbook. - A student fails to respond to a request for a FTP meeting within the allotted timeframe. - A student fails to demonstrate acceptable progress or completion of established FTP remediation plan. - More than one FTP remediation plan is initiated with a student over the course of their training program. - A student fails to meet the minimum GPA requirements for the CMHC program. - A student obtains a rating of "2" by more than 2 evaluators on any FTP competency on the FTPSE. - A student obtains a rating of "2" on any FTP competency on the FTPSE for more than one semester.
+- A student fails to respond to a request for a FTP meeting within the allotted timeframe. - A student fails to demonstrate acceptable progress or completion of established FTP remediation plan. - More than one FTP remediation plan is initiated with a student over the course of their training program. - A student fails to meet the minimum GPA requirements for the CMHC program. - A student obtains a rating of "2" by more than 2 evaluators on any FTP competency on the FTPSE. - A student obtains a rating of "2" on any FTP competency on the FTPSE for more than one semester.